Towards a Practical, Budget-Oblivious Algorithm for the Adwords Problem under Small Bids: Algorithm for Single-Valued

 \begin{proof} For each edge $(i, j) \in M$, its contribution to $W$ is $b_j$.
 Furthermore, the sum of $u_i$ and the contribution of $(i, j)$ to $r_j$ is also $b_j$.
 This gives the first equality below.
 The second equality follows from linearity of expectation.

 \end{proof}

-As in the case of RANKING, we will define several runs of Algorithm \ref{alg.main}.
+\begin{definition} We will define several runs of Algorithm \ref{alg.main}.
 In these runs, we will assume Step (1) is executed once.
 We next define several ways of executing Step (2).
 Let $\cR$ denote the run of Step (2) on the entire graph $G$.
 Corresponding to each bidder $j \in A$, let $G_j$ denote graph $G$ with bidder $j$ removed.
-Define $\cR_j$ to be the run of Step (2) on graph $G_j$.
+Define $\cR_j$ to be the run of Step (2) on graph $G_j$. \end{definition}

-Analogous to Lemma \ref{lem.subset-j} and Corollary \ref{cor.subset-j} proved for RANKING, we will prove Lemma \ref{lem.S-subset-j} and Corollary \ref{cor.S-subset-j}, which establish a relationship between the available bidders for a query $i$ in the two runs $\cR$ and $\cR_j$.
-One difference is that now bidders are available in multiplicity and therefore we will have to use the notion of a multiset rather than a set; this is established next.
+Lemma \ref{lem.S-subset-j} and Corollary \ref{cor.S-subset-j} given below establish a relationship between the available bidders for a query $i$ in the two runs $\cR$ and $\cR_j$.
+Note that bidders are available in multiplicity and therefore we will have to use the notion of a multiset rather than a set, as was done in \cite{Va.MFCS}.

 A {\em multiset} contains elements with multiplicity.
 Let $A$ and $B$ be two multisets over $n$ elements $\{1, 2, \ldots n\}$, and let $a_i \geq 0$ and $b_i \geq 0$ denote the multiplicities of element $i$ in $A$ and $B$, respectively.
 We will say that $A \subseteq B$ if for each $i$, $a_i \leq b_i$, and $A = B$ if for each $i$, $a_i = b_i$.
 We will say that $i \in A$ if $a_i \geq 1$.
 We will define $A \cap B$ to be the multiset containing each element $i$ exactly $\min \{a_i, b_i \}$ times, and $A - B$ to be the multiset containing each element $i$ exactly $\max \{a_i - b_i, 0\}$ times.